Voluntary aided school: History

 Prior to the 19th century, there were a variety of schools in England and Wales, from charity schools providing basic education for the poor to endowed schools (often grammar schools) providing secondary or all-age education.

 Early in that century, the British and Foreign School Society and the National Society for Promoting Religious Education sought to provide elementary schooling for poor children, setting up non-denominational British Schools and Church of England National schools respectively.
 From 1833, the State began to provide grants to support these elementary schools and the less wealthy endowed schools.
 They were joined by the Catholic Poor School Committee, which established Roman Catholic elementary schools and received its first state grant in 1847.
 Secondary education also expanded at the same time, including a series of Roman Catholic secondary schools established by religious orders.

-The State began to provide elementary education in 1870 and secondary education in 1902, but also continued to increase funding to the schools run by other organisations (usually the churches), now known as voluntary schools.
-In return these schools were increasingly influenced by the state, and were subject to jointly administered inspections.
+The state began to provide elementary education in 1870 and secondary education in 1902, but also continued to increase funding to the schools run by other organisations (usually the churches), now known as voluntary schools.
+The Voluntary Schools Act 1897 refers to school income 'derived from voluntary contributions, rates, school fees, endowments, or any source whatever other than the Parliamentary grant' and specifically defines a voluntary school as a public elementary day school not provided by a school board'.
+Following the aforementioned Act these schools were increasingly influenced by the state, and were subject to jointly administered inspections.

 In 1926, secondary voluntary schools were required to choose between being "grant-aided" by the local authority, or receiving a "direct grant" from central government.
 Under the Education Act 1944, most of the direct grant schools became direct grant grammar schools.
 The Act also imposed higher standards on school facilities, and offered the remaining voluntary schools a choice in funding the costs this would incur: